Girl names starting with N range from former favorite Nicole to well-why-not Novella.

-It’s the eleventh most popular first letter for girls names in the US as of 2019.
-That puts it right in the middle of the pack, well behind the chart-topping letters like A (Ava and Amelia) and E (Evelyn and Emma), but well ahead of letters like F and W. It’s easy to think of N names for girls, but they’re not exactly everywhere – the most popular pick – Nora – stands at a modest #29 as of 2019.
+It’s the fourteenth letter of the alphabet, and the tenth most popular first letter for girls names in the US as of 2021.
+That puts it right in the middle of the pack, well behind the chart-topping letters like A (Ava and Amelia) and E (Evelyn and Emma), but well ahead of letters like F and W. It’s easy to think of N names for girls, but they’re not exactly everywhere – the most popular pick – Nora – stands at a modest #27 as of 2021.

-Whether your tastes run to the traditional or the bold, the wildly unexpected or the oh-so buttoned-up, N names for girls could satisfy.
+Whether your tastes run to traditional favorites or unique girl names, the wildly unexpected or the oh-so buttoned-up, this list of girl names starting with N could satisfy.

 MOST POPULAR GIRL NAMES STARTING WITH N